w3c/trusted-types/README.md

 ## Polyfill

 This repository contains a polyfill implementation.
-The compiled versions are stored in [dist] directory(dist/)
+The compiled versions are stored in [`dist` directory](dist/)

 ### Browsers
 The es5/es6 builds can be loaded directly in the browsers.
-There are two variants of the browser polyfill - *api_only* (light) and *full*.
-The *Api_only* variant defines the API, so you can create policies and types. *Full* version also enables the type enforcement in the DOM, based on the CSP policy it infers from the current document (see [src/polyfill/full.js](src/polyfill/full.js)).
+There are two variants of the browser polyfill - **api_only** (light) and **full**.
+The *api_only* variant defines the API, so you can create policies and types. *Full* version also enables the type enforcement in the DOM, based on the CSP policy it infers from the current document (see [src/polyfill/full.js](src/polyfill/full.js)).

 ```html
 <!-- API only -->